I love and treasure individuals as I meet them; I loathe and despise the groups they identify with and belong to. —

 This brings me back to the beginning of this blog, this journey.
 To those who consider themselves Christians why not take 15 seconds and think before advocating for censorship.
 Take 15 seconds and think before judging someone's faith based on the level of their political correctness.
 Take 15 seconds and take time to ask someone who was ill how they are feeling.
 Take 15 seconds to see the individual souls in your dwindling congregations.
 Take 15 seconds to get off your iPhones and iPads and meet with people.

-And take 15 seconds to consider doing the work of Christ and not Hillary or Jeb or anyone else.
+And take 15 seconds to consider doing the work of Christ and not Hillary or anyone else.

 Copyright 2015 by Andrew T. Durham